• Recipes

 Storage

 Leftover cauliflower and potato mash re-heats very well.
 Store in an airtight container in the fridge for up to 5 days.
-Can also be frozen for 1 to 2 months.
+Freezer friendly.

 Estimated Nutrition (per serving)